How To Make Training More Engaging

 Learners can thrive in completely different environments.
 The VARK model breaks this down into four primary styles: Visual (seeing), Auditory (hearing), Reading/writing (text-based), and Kinesthetic (doing).

-Here's what I see happening: L&D teams add gamification, create flashy videos, and build interactive quizzes—but learners still disengage.
-The problem isn't the tactics; it's the foundation.
+Here’s what I see happening: teams add gamification, flashy videos, and interactive quizzes — but learners still disengage.

-1. They solve real problems learners face daily (not theoretical scenarios)
+• They solve real problems learners face daily, not hypothetical scenarios

-Without this foundation, even the most interactive training becomes sophisticated entertainment that doesn't stick.
+Without this, even the most interactive training becomes sophisticated entertainment that doesn’t stick.

 1. Set clear goals and expectations early on → Create learner buy-in from the first minute